1001 N AMERICANA BLVD

-Due to waterfowl and wildlife nesting, dogs are prohibited in Kathryn Albertson Park from March 1 - June 30.
+Due to waterfowl and wildlife nesting, pets are prohibited (except service animals) in Kathryn Albertson Park from March 1 - June 30.
 Outside of this time, dogs are required to be kept on leash.

 Vegetation in the park was chosen for its diversity in plant size, growth, and type.
 The plants offer food from the ground level to tree tops as well as nesting cover and protection.

 Shallow ponds warm quickly in spring and stimulate the growth of aquatic insects and plants, which in turn become food for many kinds of wildlife.
 Islands in the ponds offer loafing and roosting spots for ducks and shelter nesting birds from predators.